UoA-eResearch/mytardis_ime/docs/instruction/step_by_step_instruction.rst

   .. note::

-    If you are not familiar with Instrument Data Wizard, please follow the :ref: `../tutorial` for guidance.
+    If you are not familiar with Instrument Data Wizard, please follow the :ref:`tutorial <tutorial>` for guidance.

 .. image:: instruction11.png